artbyrab/adventures-in-cs/README.md

     * Coded in python this is an example of a bubble sort
 * Linked list
     * A linked list coded in javascript
+* Stack
+    * A simple stack code in javascript

 ## Topics in progress

+* Hash tables
+* Heap sort
-* Binary trees
+* Binary search
-    * An example of a binary tree coded in Golang
+* Depth first search
+* Breadth first search

 ## Resources